davidwrede/chef-web-docs-1/step_manage_webui/step_manage_webui_policy_validation_reset_key.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag manage_webui_policy_validation_reset_key

-To reset a |chef validator| key:
+To reset a chef-validator key:

 #.
-Open the |chef manage|.
+Open the Chef management console.
 #.
 Click **Policy**.
 #.
 Click **Clients**.
 #.
-Select a |chef validator| key.
+Select a chef-validator key.
 #.
 Click the **Details** tab.
 #.
 Click **Reset Key**.
 #.
 In the **Reset Key** dialog box, confirm that the key should be regenerated and click the **Reset Key** button: